suyash-thakur/event-loop-c/README.md

-# Server Application in C
+# Event Loop in C
-This is a multithreaded server application written in C. It uses the POSIX threads (pthreads) library to handle multiple client connections concurrently.
+This is a multithreaded server event-loop based application written in C. It uses the POSIX threads (pthreads) library to handle multiple client connections concurrently.

 ## Concepts